Maui In The Fall Months – September, October & November

 Made in Maui County Festival Nov 2nd & 3rd 2018

 As one of the largest locally made product shows of the year, the Made in Maui County festival features a wide variety of products.
 Held at the MACC (Maui Arts and Cultural Center), it’s an excellent chance to enjoy products like produce, food, arts, crafts, jewelry, fashions, gifts, and collectibles.
 It’s a full day of shopping, demonstrations, prize drawings and entertainment!

 Restaurant Week Wailea Nov 4th thru 10th 2018

-With over 20 restaurants participating, Wailea’s restaurant week will highlight the resort areas celebrity chefs who will be creating delectable three course meals.
-Special prices range from $29 to $59 dollars depending on the restaurant, with some locations offering discounted wine pairings.
-This event benefits the Maui Food Bank, so while you’re enjoying the award winning culinary talent you’ll also be helping local families!
+With over 20 restaurants participating, Wailea’s restaurant week will highlight the resort areas celebrity chefs who will be creating delectable three-course meals.
+Special prices range from $29 to 59 dollars depending on the restaurant, with some locations offering discounted wine pairings.
+This event benefits the Maui Food Bank, so while you’re enjoying the award-winning culinary talent you’ll also be helping local families!

 Maui Nui Botanical Garden Nov 3th 2018 9-12am – Arbor Day 1000 Tree giveaway

 This botanical garden located in Kahului across from the war memorial stadium grounds and every year they give away 1000 native Hawaiian trees for Arbor Day!
-Sponsored by Maui Electric Company and Kaulunani Urban & Community Forestry Program, this event will give out 1 tree per person any age.
+Sponsored by Maui Electric Company and Kaulunani Urban & Community Forestry Program, this event will give out one tree per person any age.
 Experts will be on hand to recommend the best native tree for each area of the island.
-The event will feature lectures and activities so even if you’re just visiting you can learn about Maui’s endangered trees and the incredible biodiversity of our beautiful island!
+The event will feature lectures and activities so even if you’re visiting you can learn about Maui’s endangered trees and the incredible biodiversity of our beautiful island!